 • The programs focus mostly on Olympic weightlifting.
 General gym-goers and bodybuilders may want to steer clear of this program, as it’s specialized for a specific mode of training.

-• For those looking for more of a community, the programs don’t provide much, although the Torokhtiy Gang program will have more interactive features and community present.
+• For those looking for more of a community, the programs don’t provide much, although the subscription-based Torokhtiy Club will have more interactive features and community present, as well as access to all lifting programs.

 Full Rating